ANSSI-FR/rust-guide/src/03_libraries.md

 > ### Recommendation:
 > <mark>TODO</mark>: run cargo-outdated to check dependencies status

+## cargo-audit

+Cargo-audit tool allows one to easily check for security vulnerabilities reported to the RustSec Advisory Database.

+> ### Recommendation:
+> <mark>TODO</mark>: run cargo-audit to check for known vulnerabilities

 ## Unsafe code in libraries

 <mark>TODO</mark>: `unsafe` blocks are discussed in the following chapter.